ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 ### <span class="custom-heading" data-id="1">ExpressLRS Lua Script is stuck at `Loading...`</span>

 ???
 Note "ExpressLRS Lua Script is stuck at `Loading...`"
     Go back to the [Radio Setup Guide](tx-prep.md) and make sure your radio is prepped up for ExpressLRS.
-Check that the ExpressLRS Tx module is enabled - otherwise the script cannot be loaded.
+Check that the ExpressLRS TX module is enabled - otherwise the script cannot be loaded.

     Also, make sure your module has been flashed with v3.0 firmware.
 V3 Lua for V3.0-flashed modules, V2 Lua for v2.x-flashed modules (including some modules fresh from the factory).